vue-comps/vue-comps-dropdown/README.md

 | before-close |  will be emitted before close animation |
 | closed |  will be emitted when closed |

+## Changelog

+- 1.1.0
+dropdown will be positioned as a sibling of `parent`

 # Development
 Clone repository.